 Dental bonding in Worcester, MA, is one of the simplest and least expensive procedures offered in dental offices because of its simplicity.
 It can be completed in a single appointment and accomplished in less than an hour, making it ideal for patients who want to correct their teeth quickly and easily.

-During dental bonding, the patient and one of our tooth bonding dentist discuss which tooth should be bonded.
-It is better for the teeth to be clean, so the dentist might insist on doing a professional cleaning to remove enamel and tartar.
+During dental bonding, the patient and one of our teeth bonding dentist near you discuss which tooth should be bonded.
+It is better for the teeth to be clean, so the dentist in Worcester, MA might insist on doing a professional cleaning to remove enamel and tartar.

 Once the tooth is ready, the tooth bonding dentist chooses a tooth-colored resin and applies some to the tooth.
 The resin is shaped to resemble the other teeth and then hardened using a special light.
 Once dry, the resin is shaped once more to make any final adjustments.
 The tooth is then ready to use.